-Option Description Event notification Sets notification options (printer, coder, dialer, and contact ID) for the active, alarm verify, disable, maintenance, prealarm, test, trouble, and active3 for secondary events.
-See on page 49.
-See "Factory default settings" on page 42 for device event notification default settings.
-Select an event type and set its notification options.
-2. Repeat until all event types have been set.
-3. When you have finished, choose Save.
-Printer: Yes or No. This controls whether event information is sent to the printer Coder: four-digit coded output that is played in response to alarm conditions (00-00-00-00 to 99-99-99) Dialer: Acct 1 & 2: Event information is sent to both dialer accounts Acct 1: Event information is sent to dialer account one Acct 2: Event information is sent to dialer account two None: Event information is not sent to the dialer NET (1-8): Yes or No. Controls whether event information is sent to the connected networks CID: Contact ID event code (000 to 999) Correlation groups Lets you add the device to (or remove it from) one or more correlation groups.
-1. Enter the number of the first correlation group to be configured.
-2. To add the device to the correlation group, select Included. - or - 3.
-To remove the device from the correlation group, select Excluded.
-4. Repeat steps 1 to 3 for any other correlation groups to be configured.
-5. When you have finished, choose Save.
+Option Description

+- 1. Select an event type and set its notification options. - 2.
+Repeat until all event types have been set. - 3.
+When you have finished, choose Save.

+Printer: Yes or No. This controls whether event information is sent to the printer

+Coder: four-digit coded output that is played in response to alarm conditions (00-00-00-00 to 99-99-99)

+Acct 1 & 2: Event information is sent to both dialer accounts

+Acct 1: Event information is sent to dialer account one

+Acct 2: Event information is sent to dialer account two

+None: Event information is not sent to the dialer

+NET (1-8): Yes or No. Controls whether event information is sent to the connected networks

+CID: Contact ID event code (000 to 999)

+Correlation groups

+Lets you add the device to (or remove it from) one or more correlation groups.

+- 1. Enter the number of the first correlation group to be configured. - 2.
+To add the device to the correlation group, select Included.

+- 3. To remove the device from the correlation group, select Excluded. - 4.
+Repeat steps 1 to 3 for any other correlation groups to be configured. - 5.
+When you have finished, choose Save.

 The device may include a primary element, secondary element, and base, depending on the device type and base type.

+For more information, see "What is a correlation group?" on page 39.

+Day sensitivity

+Set the daytime smoke level sensitivity to least, less, more, normal, or most.

+Night sensitivity

+Set the nighttime smoke level sensitivity to least, less, more, normal, or most.

+Day prealarm%

-For more information, see "What is a correlation group?" on page 37.
-Alt operation Set "Yes" or "No".
-Select "Yes" to enable the smoke/heat personality during night mode.
-This property is only for PHS/PHD devices enabled for "heat + supervisory smoke latching and "heat + supervisory smoke nonlatching.
-Day sensitivity Set the daytime smoke level sensitivity to least, less, more, normal, or most.
-Night sensitivity Set the nighttime smoke level sensitivity to least, less, more, normal, or most.
-Day prealarm% Set the daytime prealarm percentage to Off or 50, 55, 60, 65, 70, 75, 80, or 90 period is the amount of smoke that indicates a prealarm event before an actual alarm event indicated.
+Set the daytime prealarm percentage to Off or 50, 55, 60, 65, 70, 75, 80, or 90 percent.
+This is the amount of smoke that indicates a prealarm event before an actual alarm event is indicated.
 The percentage is based on the sensitivity level selected above.
+For example, if you select normal sensitivity and select 50 percent for prealarm, when smoke levels reach 50% of the normal smoke level required to initiate an alarm, a prealarm event will be indicated.

+Night prealarm%

-For expour select normal sensitivity and select 50 percent for prealarm, when smoke level 50% of the normal smoke level required to initiate an alarm, a prealarm event will indicated.
+Set the nighttime prealarm percentage to Off or 50, 55, 60, 65, 70, 75, 80, or 90 percent.
+This is the amount of smoke that indicates a prealarm event before an actual alarm event is indicated.
+The percentage is based on the sensitivity level selected above.
+For example, if you select normal sensitivity and select 50 percent for prealarm, when smoke levels reach 50% of the normal smoke level required to initiate an alarm, a prealarm event will be indicated.

+Base type